Estate Planning

 *Plus taxes.
 There may be situations that warrant different fee arrangements such as in situations that involve drafting of trusts.

-2. The Power of Attorney
+A Power of Attorney

 A Power of Attorney is a legal document that allows a capable adult to appoint one or more adults to care for their financial and legal matters in the event they need assistance or become legally incapacitated.
 Financial affairs could include such things as everyday banking, paying for or changing phone, cable or other services, renewing, changing or cancelling home or auto insurance, refinancing, selling or purchasing a home.